Delaware • New Jersey • Pennsylvania

 - EPA's Control and Mitigation of Drinking Water Losses in Distribution Systems (pdf 2.8 MB).
 This guidance document provides information on flexible tools and techniques that may help public water systems (PWS) tailor a program to meet their water loss prevention needs and maintain their infrastructure to deliver clean, safe drinking water to customers.

 The Delaware River Basin Commission (DRBC) partnered with the Philadelphia Water Department, NJ American Water, and Aqua Pennsylvania to present a day long workshop, Water System Audits and Water Loss Control, on April 13, 2011.
-Click the 'Workshop' link on the right to view more information and workshop materials.
+View more information and workshop materials.